0

 • Headache or lightheadedness

-Broadly, there are three causes of anemia: Blood loss, lack of RBC formation and a rate of RBC destruction that is faster than its replacement.
+Broadly, there are three causes of anaemia: Blood loss, lack of RBC formation and a rate of RBC destruction that is faster than its replacement.

-Apart from these, certain conditions that might cause anemia include:
+Apart from these, certain conditions that might cause anaemia include:

 • Vitamin deficiencies (folic acid, Vitamin B12)

-• Other blood conditions (sickle cell anemia, thalassemia)
+• Other blood conditions (sickle cell anaemia, thalassemia)

 • Pregnancy or heavy/irregular periods